safesoftware/FMETraining/ServerAuthoring5MessageStreaming/Exercise1.md

 <br>**10) Filter Data**
 <br>Now let's filter the emergencies.

 First, add a Bufferer transformer to the TransitStation feature type and buffer the features by 200 meters.
+Be sure to set the End Cap Style and Corner Style parameters to Round.

 Secondly, add a PointOnAreaOverlayer to assess whether an emergency falls inside one of these buffers.
 The workspace will now look like this: